• News

 Whilst the goddess Freyja has a chocolate bar named after her, no one can match the importance of Frigg, the most important goddess in the vast Norse pantheon whose name day is everyone's favorite day of the working week.

-3 months ago — Culture and religion
+2 years ago — Culture and religion

 • Yggdrasil, the cosmic tree of life, towering in Niflheim, the icy realm of Norse mythology.